PUBLIC SAFETY INFORMATION

 • Mental health services

 An inmate may refuse both emergency and non-emergency treatment, medical, or psychiatric care.
 Inmates are to be informed that they may refuse treatment and that they may be treated by their own private doctor at the Facility, but the inmate or their insurance carrier shall be liable for any charges for the services of the doctor.
-Use of over the counter medications are not included in this requirement.
+Use of over the counter medications is not included in this requirement.
 This includes aspirin, laxatives, and antacids, etc.

 Inmates who are so intoxicated as to be a danger to themselves, shall be placed in a detoxification cell and evaluated by medical staff.
 Any inmate whose condition requires them to remain in the detoxification cell in excess of six (6) hours shall be observed and examined by medical staff to ascertain if there is a medical problem.
-Inmates who are undergoing acute withdrawal reactions, upon direction of medical staff, shall be transferred to the designated medical facility.
+Inmates who are undergoing acute withdrawal reactions, upon the direction of medical staff, shall be transferred to the designated medical facility.

 In the absence of medical staff, inmates who are determined to be undergoing acute withdrawal reactions shall, at the direction of the Shift Sergeant, be transferred to the designated medical facility.